 The calendar for Dining Impossible 2017 is to be announced at a season finale one night dinner party for invites only in Jerusalem, Saturday November 26th.

-These two destinations and dates are already decided upon though:
+These five destinations and dates are already decided upon though:

 If you wish to know more, please contact Kristian Brask Thomsen at: